 Payment for services is an important part of any professional relationship.
 This is even truer in therapy; one treatment goal is to make relationships and the duties and obligations they involve clear.
 My current regular fees are as follows.
 I reevaluate my fees each January, based on changes in the cost of running my business, and implement the change in April.
 You will be notified several months in advance of any changes.

-Regular therapy services: For a session of 50 minutes, the fee is $200.
-For a session of 90 minutes, my fee is $300.
-As our time in therapy progresses, 30 minute check-in sessions are available for $100.
+Regular therapy services: For an individual session of 50 minutes, the fee is $250.
+For a session of 90 minutes, my fee is $375.
 Payment is due at or before the time of service.
-I accept cash, checks, PayPal, credit and debit cards in the office.
-For video-chat sessions, I accept credit card and PayPal payments only.
+I accept cash, checks, PayPal/Venmo, credit and debit cards in the office.
+For video-chat sessions, I accept credit card and PayPal/Venmo payments only.

 Telephone consultations: I believe that telephone consultations may be suitable or even needed at times in our therapy.
 If so, I will charge you our regular fee, pro-rated over the time needed.
 If I need to have telephone conferences with other professionals as part of your treatment, you will be billed for these at the same rate as for regular therapy services.
 We will discuss this in advance, so we can set rules that are comfortable for both of us.
 Of course, there is no charge for brief calls about appointments or similar business.

-Telemental Health Services (TMH; live video therapy): If you decide to receive therapy via TMH, I will be able to serve you through the VSee platform (secure and HIPAA compliant platform) that you can access through your VSee compatible computer, tablet, or smart phone.
+Telemental Health Services (TMH; live video therapy): If you decide to receive therapy via TMH, I will be able to serve you through the Regroup or Spruce platform (secure and HIPAA compliant platforms) that you can access through your computer, tablet, or smart phone.
 TMH uses a video camera from these devices to send both voice and video between the both of us.
 You will be required to be in a private room by yourself, and I will also be in a private room to ensure your privacy.
-Before the start of your TMH session, you will be asked to log in via https://vsee.me/u/gramercypsych or on your tablet and smart phone application.
 A separate consent form will be provided to you if you opt for TMH sessions.

 Extended sessions: Occasionally it may be better to go on with a session, if possible, than to stop or postpone work on a particular issue.
 This extension time will be charged on a pro-rated basis.